ruchawaghulde/Facial-Keypoints-Detection/README.md

 # Facial-Keypoints-Detection

-## By Luis, Siddharth and Rucha
+## By Lois, Siddharth and Rucha

 EE-628-A Deep Learning: Final Project using PyTorch.
 * The link :- https://www.kaggle.com/c/facial-keypoints-detection/overview.

-## 1. MOTIVATION:
+## MOTIVATION:

-Our primary motivation for this project is our interest in applying deep learning to significant problems with relevant uses.
-Facial recognition is very popular biometric technique these days.
-Various developments have already been observed in facial recognition technologies, but there is still a huge scope and need of improvement.
-So, motivation came from the use of this application as building block in several applications such as tracking faces in images and videos, Analysing Facial Expressions, Detecting Dysmorphic Facial Signs for Medical Diagnosis and Biometrics/ Face Recognition.
+Our reason for choosing this project is primarily based on our interest in applying deep learning to significant problems currently prevelant in the industry .
+Facial recognition is a very popular biometric technique these days.
+Various developments have already been observed in facial recognition technologies, but there is still a huge scope and a need for improvement.
+We are excited about applying the applications of Facial Key Points Detection as a building block in several applications such as tracking faces in images and videos, Analysing Facial Expressions, Detecting Dysmorphic Facial Signs for Medical Diagnosis and Biometrics/ Face Recognition.

-We are motivated by the inherent challenges associated with the problem.
-Detecting facial keypoints is a challenging problem given variations in both facial features as well as image conditions.
-Facial features differ according to size, position, pose and expression, while image conditions vary with illumination and viewing angle.
-These abundant variations, in combination with the necessity for highly accurate coordinate predictions (e.g. the exact corner of an eye) lead us to believe it will be a deep and interesting topic.
+Detecting facial keypoints is a challenging problem given the variations in both facial features as well as image conditions.
+Facial features may differ according to size, position, pose and expression, while image qualtiy may vary with illumination and viewing angle.
+These variations, in combination with the necessity for highly accurate coordinate predictions (e.g. the exact corner of an eye) have lead us to believe that through this project we will be gaining insights about a deep and an interesting topic.

-We specifically chose the Facial Keypoint Detection because it will give us ample opportunity to experiment with a wide variety of approaches and neural net models to solve the problems associated with it.
+We specifically chose the Facial Keypoint Detection project because it will give us an opportunity to experiment with a wide variety of deep learning approaches, work with different neural networks and solve the problems associated with it.

-## 2. INTRODUCTION:
+## INTRODUCTION:

 In this project we are going to address the problem proposed above by creating a model that can detect the facial features from the image dataset.
 The main goal is to obtain the coordinates of eyes, eyebrows, nose and mouth in the picture.
 These coordinates are known as keypoints.
-In order to be more specific where these keypoints are located and their orientation, it will be necessary in some cases to give more than one keypoint for each facial feature, this way the face of the subject can be perfectly defined.
+In order to be more specific about the location and orientation of these keypoints, it will be necessary in some cases to assign more than one keypoint for each facial feature.
+This way, the face of the subject can be perfectly defined.
 For this dataset, our model will provide the following coordinates:

 1)	**Eyes**: For both eyes the model will predict three coordinates corresponding to the center, inner and outer parts of the eyes.
 2)	**Eyebrows**: For this feature the model will yield two coordinates corresponding to the inner and outer side for both of the eyebrows.